wp-plugins/cachify/readme.txt

 Smart but efficient cache solution for WordPress.
 Use DB, HDD, APC or Memcached for storing your blog pages.
+Make WordPress faster!